Planning an office fit-out

 THE PROJECT TEAM

-There will be many elements involved in planning and managing an office fit-out.
+here will be many elements involved in planning and managing an office fit out and refurbishment.
 Whilst it’s advisable to appoint a “Go To” Project Manager to oversee the overall project, he or she will need the support of a team to ensure that all relevant aspects can be considered and addressed within agreed timelines.

 The key personnel involved in an office fit-out project will obviously differ in each organisation, but the following should have some level of involvement: